kowsar89/woo-email-domain-blacklist/README.md

-# Woo Email Domain Blacklist
+# Woo EDD Email Domain Blacklist
-A lightweight WordPress Plugin to block any email domain from WooCommerce checkout page.
+A lightweight plugin to block any email domain from WooCommerce and Easy Digital Download checkout page

 For more details, visit this plugin page in wordpress repository: https://wordpress.org/plugins/woo-email-domain-blacklist/